 The Nominating and Governance Committee presently consists of John J. Haley (Chairperson), Jennifer Laing and David G. Offensend, each of whom is an independent director under the independence standards of the Nasdaq Global Market.
-In addition, Mr. Schuster, who served on the Nominating and Governance Committee while he was a director, was an independent director under the independence standards of the Nasdaq Global Market.
-The Nominating and Governance Committee held five meetings in 2006.
+The Nominating and Governance Committee held five meetings in 2007.